 The major goal of Life Sentence is to seriously figure out what life looks like when you’re faced with the mundane consequences of simply having to live it.
 Once Stella first learned of her terminal cancer diagnosis, her supportive family decided to fabricate a fairytale of a metaphorical bubble around the young woman, where every single facet of it was perfect.
 There were wigged rave parties in Stella’s hospital room, trips for Stella to go find herself in Paris, and absolutely none of the unavoidable chaos that naturally comes with being alive.
 Stella’s dad even pays the rent for Stella’s impossibly chic apartment, whose size will honestly shock any millennial who has ever gone hunting for a one-bedroom.

 When it’s announced Stella isn’t dying, the artifice comes crashing down.
-Wes has been trying to fit into the Perfect Man mould he knew Stella deserved for her final days on Earth.
+Wes has been trying to fit into the Perfect Man mold he knew Stella deserved for her final days on Earth.
 But, what does their relationship look like now that these two crazy kids are married, in their early 20s, and know nothing real about each other.
 As the Sentence trailer teases, Stella doesn’t even know her husband likes to be spanked in bed.

 While Wes and Stella’s relationship serves up lots of hijinks, the real, attention-worthy tension comes from her family members, who all sacrificed parts of themselves to protect her health.
-Dreams were abandoned, marriages crumbled, and bank accounts were drained, all without Stella realising a single thing.
+Dreams were abandoned, marriages crumbled, and bank accounts were drained, all without Stella realizing a single thing.
 In her mind, everything was hunky-dory in Abbott Land.
 It’s obvious the family planned to deal with their internal messiness once Stella passed, but now they have to do it out in the open while ripping the metaphorical scales off their her eyes.
 It’s a moving portrait of what we do for the ones we love and how that can actually take a toll on us.

 Although everyone is pushed onto complicated paths with Stella’s healthy diagnosis, it’s her mother Ida Abbott (Gillian Vigman) who gets the most compelling storyline.
 Amid the stress of Stella’s health crisis, her parents’ marriage fell apart.
 Now that Stella is healthy, Ida is allowed to think about who she is apart from being a terrified mother, and what she wants from this new lease on life.
 We find out she wants to explore bisexuality.
 It’s exciting to see a woman nearing 50 happily and proudly exploring her sexuality in a way she never planned to.
 It’s even more exciting to see her push back against people who want to tell her such exploration is wrong, as certain closed-minded people will do.